scalameta/scalafmt/docs/configuration.md

 The rule accepts the following parameters:

-- `rewrite.imports.groups`: defines several sets of regular expressions; each set defines a single group, and the groups are output in the order they are configured (imports not matching any of the regexes will form their own group at the end).
-Regular expressions are applied to the entire parent domain of the import statement, up to and including the final dot.
+- `rewrite.imports.groups`: defines several sets of regular expressions
+  - each set defines a single group, and the groups are output in the order they are configured
+  - imports not matching any of the regexes will form their own group at the end
+  - regular expressions are applied to the entire parent domain of the import statement, up to and including the final dot
+  - the longest patterns are applied first
 - `rewrite.imports.contiguousGroups` (since v3.0.2):
   - if `only` (default), only consecutive import statements will be grouped
   - if `no`, grouping will happen on all imports within the same container